BCG Supplier Information Guide

 To facilitate the process, be prepared with the following information:

-Please consult the following Supplier Onboarding Guides for assistance with onboarding and risk requirements.
+Please consult the Supplier Onboarding Guides for geography specific assistance:

 If BCG engages with you as a Supplier, risk screening and additional supplier risk questionnaires or due diligence checks may be required.
 The questionnaires may look into risk areas including Regulatory, Business Continuity, Fourth Parties and other due diligence questions.
 Information Security and Data privacy reviews may also be conducted by BCG’s Information Security team.
 BCG expects Suppliers to complete these questionnaires promptly once requested.